-The annual report shall include:
+The annual report willshall include:

-- Any proposed changes in the boundaries of the improvement district or in any benefit zones or classification of businesses within the district. - The improvements and activities to be provided for that fiscal year.

-- An estimate of the cost of providing the improvements and the activities for that fiscal year. - The method and basis of levying the assessment in sufficient detail to allow each business owner to estimate the amount of the assessment to be levied against his or her business for that fiscal year. - The estimated amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - The estimated amount of any contributions to be made from sources other than assessments levied pursuant to this part.
+- Any proposed changes in the boundaries of the property and business-improvement district or in any benefit zones or classification of property or businesses within the district. - The improvements and activities to be provided for that fiscal year. - An estimate of the cost of providing the improvements and the activities for that fiscal year. - The method and basis of levying the assessment in sufficient detail to allow each real property or business owner, as appropriate, to estimate the amount of the assessment to be levied against his or her property or business for that fiscal year. - The estimated amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - The estimated amount of any contributions to be made from sources other than assessments levied pursuant to this part.